zopefoundation/developer_docs/source/bugtrackers.rst

  https://bugs.launchpad.net/zope3

 .. note:
-   Most effort in this project these days is devoted to migrating the bugs to other, active projects (``zope2``, ``bluebream``, ``grok``, or one of the ``zopetoolkit`` projects).
+   Most effort in this project days is now devoted to migrating the bugs to other, active projects (``zope2``, ``bluebream``, ``grok``, or one of the ``zopetoolkit`` projects).